PrayasJ/PrayasJ.github.io/src/blogs/GSoC Final Report.md

 The project would not have been possible without the support of my mentors.

-I would like to thank Henry for being there every week to provide with guidance with the project and help pave the direction towards where I should be building it.
+I would like to thank Henry Senyondo for being there every week to provide with guidance with the project and help pave the direction towards where I should be building it.

-I would also like to thank Juniper for writing the codebase for Portalcasting which was written in such a way that implementing multiprocessing was swift in it.
+I would also like to thank Juniper Simonis for writing the codebase for Portalcasting which was written in such a way that implementing multiprocessing was swift in it.